 Residence hall living is an integral part of the Colorado School of Mines experience.
-All first-year students are required to live on campus in the residence halls, and many upper-class students continue to live in Residence Life housing throughout their time at Mines.
+All first-year students are required to live on campus in the residence halls, most sophomores and many upper-class students continue to live in Residence Life housing throughout their time at Mines.

-The "Traditional" residence halls (Morgan, Thomas, Bradford and Randall halls) house about 380 first-year students in mostly double rooms with a community style restroom/shower facility on each floor.
-Weaver Towers has living space for 230 first-year students in suites with single and double rooms, a common living area, and two single restroom/shower facilities.
-There are a limited number of single rooms available.
-Maple Hall is a 290-bed suite-style facility with single and double bedrooms and a few triple rooms as well as a semi-private bathroom in each suite.
+The "Traditional" residence halls (Morgan, Thomas, Bradford, and Randall halls) house about 380 first-year students in single and double rooms on single gender floors, with a community-style bathroom facility on each floor.
+Weaver Towers has living space for 230 first-year students in suites with single and double rooms, a common living area, and two single bathroom facilities.
+Maple Hall is a 290-bed suite-style facility with single and double bedrooms and a few triple rooms, Maple has a semi-private bathroom in each suite shared by one other room.
 Maple Hall houses both first-year and sophomore residents.
-Elm Hall is a neighborhood-style facility offering space for 210 students in single (limited number), double and a limited number of triple bedrooms with community bathrooms that offer private options on each floor.
-Spruce Hall is our newest residence hall, opening in August of 2020.
-Spruce houses 400 first year students, with single, double, and triple bedrooms in a traditional community style building with community bathrooms that are gender inclusive.
-Elm Hall and Spruce Hall are options for Gender Inclusive Housing.
+Elm Hall is a neighborhood-style facility offering space for 210 students in mostly double rooms, with a limited number of single and triple rooms.
+Elm has several community bathrooms that offer private options on each floor.
+Spruce Hall is our newest residence hall, housing 400 first-year students, with single, double, and triple bedrooms in a traditional community style building with community bathrooms that are gender-inclusive.
+Elm Hall and Spruce Hall are both options for Gender Inclusive Housing.

-All residence hall spaces have kitchens, study lounges, social lounges and a front desk to help with mail and to provide some services to our residents.
-All residence hall bedrooms are equipped with a twin extralong, loftable bed, desk, chair, dresser, and closet for each student, as well as wired and wireless internet connections, and unlimited laundry.
-The student is responsible for damage to the room or furnishings.
+All residence hall spaces have kitchens, study lounges, social lounges, laundry facilities, and a front desk to help with packages and to provide some services to our residents.
+All residence hall bedrooms are equipped with a twin extra-long, loftable bed, a desk, a chair, a dresser, and a closet space for each student, as well as wired and wireless internet connections, and unlimited laundry.
+Students are responsible for damage to the room or furnishings.
 Colorado School of Mines assumes no responsibility for loss or theft of personal belongings, and residents are strongly encouraged to carry personal property, or renters insurance.

 Additionally, Residence Life offers students an option to live and learn within a Theme Learning Community that is a partnership between Residence Life, administrative departments, and faculty across campus.
 Theme Learning Communities consist of intentionally designed living experiences centered around a variety of educational, cultural, organizational, and personal interests.
-These communities allow students with common interests and pursuits to live together and support each other through planned activities and informal interactions, and to build relationships with faculty outside the classroom through the Faculty Friend program.
+These communities allow students with common interests to live together and support each other through planned activities and informal interactions, and to build relationships with faculty outside the classroom through the Faculty Friend program.
 Communities include Adventure Leadership Community (Outdoor Recreation), Oredigger Leadership & Service Community, Visual and Performing Arts, Athleticism and Wellness, Nucleus Scholars, and Engineering Grand Challenges.
-For more information, please see the Theme Learning Community Web page (https://www.mines.edu/ residence-life/residence-halls/theme-learning-communities/).
+For more information, please see the Theme Learning Community Web page.

-For all Housing & Dining rates, please see the Housing Rates (https:// www.mines.edu/residence-life/rates/) web page.
+For all Housing & Dining rates, please see the Housing Rates web page.